qiujuer/Genius-Android/README.md

 int i = list.poll();
 // Remove a similar poll, but don't return to remove elements, only delete an element list.remove();
-// clear
+// Clear
 list.clear();

-// using List to operation
+// Using List to operation
 List<Integer> list1 = new FixedList<Integer>(2);
 list1.add(1);
 list1.clear();